 “The Court thus held that the National Assembly’s resolution, based on the minister’s findings exonerating the President from liability, was inconsistent with the Constitution and unlawful,” the ruling summary said.

-The Public Protector asked Zuma to pay “a reasonable percentage of the cost” for upgrades not related to security, which would be determined by the National Treasury.
+The Public Protector asked Zuma to pay “a reasonable percentage of the cost” for upgrades not related to security, to be determined by the National Treasury.

-Zuma never repaid, saying the findings were merely recommendations and not legal court orders.
-A police inquiry into his house cleared him of wrongdoing, saying the upgrades were made for security reasons.
+However Zuma never repaid, saying the findings were merely recommendations and not legal court orders.
+He was cleared of wrongdoing by a police inquiry into his house which said the upgrades were made for security.

 But the top court said Thursday that not all are security-related, and it ordered the National Treasury to determine the amount he must repay.